blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 ### WiFi Emulation

-Cloonix v53 adds WiFi emulation support on qemu-kvm Virtual machines using [vwifi](https://github.com/Raizo62/vwifi).
+Cloonix v53 adds WiFi emulation support on qemu-kvm virtual machines using [vwifi](https://github.com/Raizo62/vwifi).
 This allows you to create wireless network scenarios in Cloonix.
 WiFi emulation is an experimental feature in Cloonix v53.

 ### Web Interface